mffkht/mffkht/README.md

 ---

 <!-- Quick Info -->
-### 💁‍♀️ About Me
+###  About Me

--  Aspiring Business Analyst
--  Currently a student, continuously learning and improving my skills
+-  Currently taking Bachelor of Science in Information Systems
+-  Aspiring to become a Business Analyst, currently developing my skills in business processes, problem-solving, and data analysis
+-  Continuously learning how to bridge the gap between business needs and technology solutions
--  Willing to learn, adapt, and grow in the tech industry
+-  Open to new opportunities that will help me gain hands-on experience and grow in the field
 -  Reach me at: maffiakhateg@gmail.com

 ---

 <!-- Tech Stack -->
-### 💻 Tech Stack
+### Tech Stack

 <p align="center">
   <img src="https://skillicons.dev/icons?i=html,css,php,laravel,figma,python" />